 However, ROUVY, for example, has a career, and you can collect achievements.
 So, they motivate you to spend more time on your bike.

 BKOOL is honestly pretty boring.
-The video footage is often not in high definition.
+The video footage is often not high-definition.
 FulGaz or Kinomap have much nicer videos.

 I don’t like the graphics either.
 You can set different levels of 3D graphics quality.
 Honestly, they don’t differ from each other much.